Gunman kills three including self at California plant

 The gunman, identified as Lawrence Jones, 42, had a criminal history and was found by officers on the sidewalk near the plant with a self-inflicted gunshot wound to the head, Police Chief Jerry Dyer told reporters.
 He was taken to a hospital in critical condition but was later pronounced dead.

-A 32-year-old man who worked at the plant was shot in the head and pronounced dead at the scene, Dyer said.
-A 34-year-old worker at the plant was shot in the head and transported to a hospital, and that person later died, Hadden said.
+Plant worker Salvador Diaz, 32, was shot in the head and pronounced dead at the scene, Gross said.
+Also killed was Manuel Verdin, 34, another worker at the plant who also was shot in the head, transported to a hospital and later died, he said.

-Hadden said another person was saved when the shooter aimed the gun and pulled the trigger, only to discover he had run out of bullets in his four-shot revolver.
-The shooter later reloaded to kill himself, Hadden said.
+Fresno County Coroner Dr. David Hadden said another person was saved when the shooter aimed the gun and pulled the trigger, only to discover he had run out of bullets in his four-shot revolver.
+The shooter later reloaded to kill himself, he said.

-A 28-year-old male employee was hit in the neck and was hospitalized in critical condition, police said.
-A 32-year-old woman was shot in the lower back near the buttocks, but is in good condition, police said.
+A 28-year-old male employee was hit in the neck and was hospitalized in critical condition, Gross said.
+A 32-year-old woman was shot in the buttocks, but is in stable condition, he said.

 About 30 workers inside the plant are believed to have witnessed the shooting, and roughly another 30 were there but did not see what happened, Dyer said.